peteamiri/Tutorials/Programming_Languages/Python/readme.md

 Lists are a fundamental data structure in Python, offering flexibility, ease of use, and a wide range of operations for managing collections of data efficiently.
 They are suitable for various tasks and are used extensively in Python programming.

 #### 2D lists
 A 2D list in Python is a list of lists, where each element in the outer list is itself a list.
 This creates a two-dimensional grid or matrix-like structure, where elements can be accessed using row and column indices.
 2D lists are often used to represent tabular data, grids, matrices, or nested collections of elements.
-Here's a detailed overview of 2D lists in Python with extensive examples:
+Here has a detailed overview of 2D lists in Python with extensive examples:

 ### Creating 2D Lists: